 I am an Associate Professor at Middlebury College, where I teach courses in writing, linguistics, and education.
-I also direct the Writing & Rhetoric Program.
+I have also directed the Writing & Rhetoric Program in recent years.

-My research focuses primarily on high-school-to-college transitions for immigrant and refugee students, as well as on curricular innovation in courses that include multilingual/ESL writers.
+My most recent research focuses on curricular innovation in courses that include multilingual/L2 writers–